 Ads can be used on both posts and stories.
 It is best that you perform A/B testing on both types to see which promotion will do better.
 Keep track of those promotions that’s doing well and re-run them from time to time.

 Posts that are usually promoted are new product posts, promo offers, vaccination promos, and new opening hours, to name a few.

 The good thing is, you can select the audience that will view your ads.
 For example, a Bangalore-based cafe running an ad to increase their follower count can target 28-40 year olds located within a 20 km radius of their cafe.
 They can shortlist their audience based on their interests such as food, photography, coffee, etc. This way they can target your local audience that has the maximum chances of actually visiting the cafe.

 Pro tip: Evaluate your existing posts and stories to understand what your core audience likes & appreciates the most.
 Run paid ads by reusing those posts or creating organic content similar to that for best results.

-Ultimately, the challenge of “how to make my business grow on Instagram” can be overcome by having a digital marketing strategy, developing a brand voice, and staying true to your brand’s voice.
 Trying to copy someone else’s hit idea may not guarantee the success they are enjoying.
 Of course, you can always take inspiration, but make sure they align with your business’s core ideas.
 We hope these tips give you a fair idea of growing your business on Instagram.
 Let us know in the comments if you would like to add any ideas to this list.

 Learn how to grow with EagleOwl.
 Our restaurant management system can help optimize your finances and increase your restaurant’s net profit by at least 25%.
 Contact us now to schedule a free demo!